Optimal resetting strategies for search processes in heterogeneous environments: Introduction

-Typically, the target is considered to be fixed in space, \emph{i.e.} a single target remains at the same position for all the realisations of the search process.
+Typically, the target is considered to be fixed in space, \emph{i.e.} a single target remains at the same position for all realisations of the search process.
 Still, the position of the target may vary between realisations, \emph{i.e.} there may be some degree of randomness in the search process that renders every instance thereof unique.
-Employing a usual terminology in physics, we can refer to this situation as a search process with disorder.
-This disordered scenario emerges naturally in the foraging problem~\cite{Viswanathan99nature,Marion05jtheobio,Bartumeus05ecology,boyer_modelling_2010,Viswanathan2011,berger-tal_recursive_2015,Pal20prr}, where the environment in which animals look for nutrients is heterogeneous---thus the probability of the target (food) being spatially dependent.
-The disordered scenario also emerges in the location of minima of a complex energy landscape, which possibly represents the main challenge in disordered systems such as glasses~\cite{Cavagna09physrep,Berthier11rmp,Charbonneau14nature,Folena22physicaa,Ros23arxiv}; a problem that becomes highly non-trivial especially in high-dimensional contexts.
+We refer to this situation, in which the location of our goal is uncertain, as a search process with disorder---employing a terminology that is usual in physics.
+More specifically, we focus on problems for which the location of the target is fixed for each realisation of the stochastic process, which thus gives rise to a \textit{quenched disorder}.
+This quenched disordered scenario naturally emerges in many contexts, such as environmental phenomena associated with foraging~\cite{Viswanathan99nature,Marion05jtheobio,Bartumeus05ecology,boyer_modelling_2010,Viswanathan2011,berger-tal_recursive_2015,Pal20prr}.
+Therein, animals look for nutrient or resources throughout an environment that is heterogeneous; the targets are static (quenched) but spatially distributed.
+Another classical disordered scenario is that found for the location of minima of a complex energy landscape, which possibly represents the main challenge in disordered systems such as glasses~\cite{Cavagna09physrep,Berthier11rmp,Charbonneau14nature,Folena22physicaa,Ros23arxiv}; a problem that becomes highly non-trivial especially in high-dimensional contexts.